-Here are some important tips and facts that will make your visit to Seagull Outfitters and the BWCA/Quetico wilderness areas go more smoothly.
-For a detailed packing list, check out our Ultimate Canoe Trip Checklist… it’s one of the most popular features we’ve posted!
+Here are some important canoe trip tips and facts that will make your visit to Seagull Outfitters and the BWCA/Quetico wilderness areas go more smoothly.
+For a detailed packing list, check out our The Ultimate Canoe Trip Packing Checklist… it’s one of the most popular features we’ve posted!

 Before You Come

+You need to register for your BWCA Permits and Quetico Permits.
 Menus must be sent to us one month prior to your arrival if we are packing your food.
 If we do not receive your selections at least two weeks prior to your arrival, we will make the selections for you.
-You may download your menu form on-line by clicking here.
-Special requests require four weeks notice.
+You may download your menu form online by clicking here.
+Special requests require four weeks’ notice.

 To help us serve you better…

 Please keep us informed of your plans.
 Always reference your arrival date and party leader’s name in any e-mails, faxes, or phone calls.